VRPirates/rookie/README.md

 6. Run the application.

 ## Contributing
 We welcome contributions from the community.
-If you would like to contribute, please fork the repository, make your changes, and submit a pull request.
+If you would like to contribute, please fork the repository, branch from the newest beta branch from this repository, make your changes, and submit a pull request.

 ## License
 AndroidSideloader is distributed under the GPL license, meaning any forks of it must have their source code made public on the internet.
 See the [LICENSE](LICENSE) file for details.